 The Asset Manager, Equiton Partners, is a Related Party to the Issuer because Jason Roque and Helen Hurlbut, both Trustees of the Issuer, are the President and Chief Financial Officer, respectively, of Equiton Partners and Jason Roque is the sole director of Equiton Partners.
 In addition, Mr. Roque indirectly, through wholly owned subsidiaries, controls Equiton Partners.
-See "Management Experience" and "Relationship between the Issuer, the Equiton Agent and Other Related Parties".
+See "Management Experience" and "Relationship between the Issuer, the Agent and Other Related Parties".
+The Asset Manager may also be deemed a Related Party to the Issuer at any time, from time to time, that it holds 10% or more of the Voting Units.